GoodDays13/cpp-speedrunner/README.md

 - glslc
 - xxd
 ### Process:
-Just the typical process for compiling CMake:
+Just the typical process for compiling and installing CMake The default prefix is build/install
 ```
 mkdir build
 cd build
 cmake ..
 cmake --build .
-out/speedrunner
+cmake --install .
+install/speedrunner
 ```
 A `speedrunner` executable will be in build, but this is an intermediate.
-The final is in out.
+The final is in install.